-The Food Justice Toolkit is a collection of resources that RAFI-USA’s Beyond Hunger Relief program has assembled for advocates to inform current and future food access projects.
+The Food Justice Toolkit is a collection of resources that RAFI-USA’s Come to the Table program has assembled for advocates to inform current and future food access projects.
 Included are studies from non-profit and research entities, policy briefs and recommendations, personal accounts, and academic explorations on inequality in the food system.
-These resources represent an interdisciplinary approach to understanding issues of food production and access, and reflect Beyond Hunger Relief’s mission to expand sustainable solutions to food insecurity that also work to strengthen just and sustainable agriculture.
+These resources represent an interdisciplinary approach to understanding issues of food production and access and reflect Beyond Hunger Relief’s mission to expand sustainable solutions to food insecurity that also work to strengthen just and sustainable agriculture.

-A collection of some our favorite resources from other organizations.
+A collection of some of our favorite resources from other organizations.

 - Annotated Bibliography on structural racism in the U.S. food system, MSU Center for Regional Food Systems

 This resource provides a broad look at current research on structural racism in the U.S. food system.

 - Shining a Light in Dark Places: Raising up the Work of Southern Women of Color in the Food System

 This policy brief grounds food systems policy recommendations in personal narrative from Southern food access advocates.